 Targeted capture or target enrichment allows for simultaneous sequencing of sets of genomic regions of interest in several individuals in the same sequencing run, therefore reducing sequencing costs.
 This technique uses custom RNA probes which are complementary to the target genomic regions.
-Genomic libraries are enriched in the target genomic regions and thus the sequencing coverage is kept high.
+Our targeted capture sequencing service is widely used by research teams working on phylogenomics.

 Step 1: We isolate DNA from your samples.
 We have adapted different DNA isolation protocols, depending on the starting biological material.